Mexican Peso (MXN)

 Important Considerations for Trading MXN

-Volatility is the main risk.
-The peso can experience sharp, sudden moves due to political news, changes in U.S. trade policy (like tariffs), or shifts in global risk sentiment.
+Volatility is the main risk when dealing with the Mexican Peso.
+The currency can experience sharp, sudden moves due to political news, changes in U.S. trade policy (like tariffs), or shifts in global risk sentiment.
 Liquidity is generally excellent during U.S. market hours but can thin out during the Asian session.
 Traders should also pay close attention to Banxico meetings and inflation reports, as these dictate the interest rate path that underpins the carry trade.

 Factors Influencing the MXN